Last update Jan. 20, 2022

 Antifungal indicated for fungal infections of the skin, scalp and nails.

-Pharmacokinetics data (low oral bioavailability, high volume of distribution and high protein-binding capacity) explains the scanty excretion into breast milk observed in nursing mothers who received this medication.
+Pharmacokinetics data (low oral bioavailability, high volume of distribution and high protein-binding capacity) explains the scanty excretion into breast milk observed.

-In addition, a poor oral absorption would make even more difficult any pass of this drug through ingested milk to the infant's blood, except in newborns or premature who would show a higher intestinal absorption.
+In addition, its low oral bioavailability (Novartis 2018) would make even more difficult any pass of this drug through ingested milk to the infant's blood, except in newborns or premature who would show a higher intestinal absorption.
+(Thieme 1986 in Lactmed)

-Do not use on the breast to prevent ingestion by the infant, otherwise apply after a meal and wipe it out thoroughly with water before next feeding.
+Do not use on the breast to prevent ingestion by the infant, otherwise apply after a feeding and wipe it out thoroughly with water before next feeding.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2012 of United States of America